 A management studies major, Matt became the first defenseman in Hockey East history to earn First Team all-star honors three times.
 He was also named the winner of the Walter Brown Award as the best American-born college player in New England.
 Initially a walk-on at BU, Gilroy concluded his career playing in 145 consecutive games.
 Growing up in North Bellmore, NY, Matt helps his family run a summer basketball league on Long Island, volunteers with the Autism Speaks program and was a driving force behind the "Starr of the Game" benefit to honor long-time BU booster Meryl Starr Herman.
 Matt wore number 97 to honor his deceased brother Timmy.
 Gilroy originally signed as a free agent with the New York Rangers where he spent two seasons.
 In the summer of 2011, he signed as a free agent with the Tampa Bay Lightning and was traded mid-season to the Ottawa Senators; spent parts of the next two seasons with the Rangers and Florida Panthers.
-Gilroy has moved overseas to play in the KHL, first with Moscow Oblast Atlant and now is in his second season with Moscow Spartak.
+Gilroy has moved overseas to play in the KHL, first with Moscow Oblast Atlant for one season, then two seasons with Moscow Spartak, and the 2017-18 season with Jokerit Helsinki, also of the KHL.
+Gilroy also played for Team USA during the 2018 Winter Olympics in South Korea.

-Continued on page 40
+Continued on page 36